SvenGroot/Ookii.CommandLine/docs/Validation.md

         => "Must be an even number.";
 }
 ```

+This sample requires .Net 7, because it uses the C# 11 features generic math and generic attributes
+so the validator can be used on any numeric argument.

 You can also derive from existing validators to customize their behavior.
 For example, the following
 validator customizes the range validator to use a non-constant lower bound, in this case to check